CRREL/GRiD-API/endpoints.md

 On success, the HTTP status code in the header response is `200` OK and the response body contains an [Export Detail object](#export-detail-object) in JSON format.
+On failure, the HTTP status code in the header response is `400` BAD and the response body contains an error in JSON format.

 #### Example